iterionbe/iterionbe.github.io/index.md

 # Java

-IT consulting services with almost twenty years of enterprise Java expertise.
+IT consulting services with over twenty years of enterprise Java expertise.